Federal Budget -> COVID-19 Financial Relief for Canadians

 See Video Tax News - PM's Update - Student Support - opened June 25, 2020, which also addresses paid work placements which are available.

 - International students: for students working in an essential service or function, the restriction that allows international students to work only a maximum of 20 hours per week while classes are in session will be removed.

 Federal Government Information:

-- funded 100% up to the minimum hourly wage
+- funded 75% up to the minimum hourly wage (normally up to 50%)

 - part-time placements may be offered

-Longer-term income support for workers to be delivered through CRA to provide support to workers who are not eligible for EI and are facing unemployment or reduced hours as a result of COVID-19.
-This includes parents with children who require care or supervision due to school closures, and aren't able to earn employment income.
+Longer-term income support for workers, delivered first through Service Canada then through CRA, to provide support to workers who were not eligible for EI and were facing unemployment or reduced hours as a result of COVID-19.
+This included parents with children who require care or supervision due to school closures, and weren't able to earn employment income.

 Applications can be filed online (see below link), in My Account or, if you do not have online access, by using the dedicated phone line 1-833-966-2099 (see Calls To CRA).
 Payments should be sent about 10 days later.
 Applications must be filed by December 2, 2020.